Solar power in Pennsylvania

 Solar power in Pennsylvania currently provides less than 1% of the state's electricity, but there are many policies in place to regulate and incentivize its use.
-Pennsylvania mandates the use of solar power through a renewable portfolio standard, which requires a percentage of electricity from each providers to come from solar, and net metering, which compensates small-scale solar generation through net metering.
+Pennsylvania mandates the use of solar through a renewable portfolio standard, which requires a percentage of electricity from each providers to come from solar, and net metering, which compensates small-scale solar generation through net metering.
 By 2021, Pennsylvania was required to have 0.5% of its electricity from solar.
-Their following goal is 10% by 2030.
+The next goal is 10% by 2030.
 Solar power could theoretically provide over 30% of the state's electricity, but growth in solar generation has slowed due to a reduction in solar grants and the low price of solar energy credits.
 Efforts have also seen blowback from citizens, most notably from Mount Joy Township.
-Although, Pennsylvania has ruled solar as a legal use, meaning local governments can only restrict size and placement, but can't disband the projects.
+Pennsylvania has ruled solar as a legal use, meaning local governments can only restrict size and placement, but cannot disband the projects.